zapage/restaurant_db/README.md

 # restaurant_db
-This is for our group
+This is the restaurant database that I created using Python/Django, sqlite, and Javascript for the backend.
+Whilst utilizing javascript, Bootstrap,CSS, and HTML for the front-end.